Tornith/CHSplit/README.md

 **Q: Is CHSplit going to be released for x86, Mac and Linux in the future?**<br>
 *A: Yes, I plan to release CHSplit for all of those.*

-**Q: Can I modify the source code of CHSplit?**<br>
-*A: Yes, it is an open-source app, feel free to modify the app to your desire.
-Keep in mind that I will not help you in any way with your modifications or explain the code to you.*

 **Q: It's not working!**<br>
 *A: Please report your bugs and issues here on GitHub in the [issues tab](https://github.com/Tornith/CHSplit/issues).
 Be as much descriptive as possible.*